Theoretical & Applied Problems

 Episode II: The Agony of Trying to Connect (to a Database)

-Am I alone in thinking that the hardest part of backend webdev is setting up and connecting to a database in PHP?
+For the longest time, I believed that the hardest part of backend webdev is setting up and connecting to a database in PHP.

-Let me illustrate the most recent issue I've had — and mind you, this is just one small taste of the PHP difficulties I've experienced.
+Let me illustrate one issue I had in 2022 — and mind you, this is just one small taste of the PHP difficulties I've experienced.

 I decide to actually try out a NoSQL database for a change.
-Therefore, I try to install mongodb on my Linux host (in fact, it is the same Debian VM hosting this website!
+Therefore, I try to install mongodb on my Linux host (the same Debian droplet hosting this website!
 Say hello).

 Thankfully, I am able to install this fairly easily; the instructions on the MongoDB website are very intuitive and to-the-point, and apt installs version 5.0.5.